- Please note you will need to provide proof of identity before we can process your request.

 Please familiarise yourself with the following words and phrases as they have a particular meaning in Data Protection Laws and are used throughout this Privacy Notice:

-- GDPR - General Data Protection Regulation (EU) 2016/679.
+- GDPR - General Data Protection Regulation (EU) 2016/679 including as applied in the UK.
 This legislation, along with the Data Protection Act 2018, sets out the principles and rules about how companies can process Personal Data and your rights in relation to your data.

 - Personal data - Any information from which a living individual can be identified.
 This will include information such as telephone numbers, names, addresses, e-mail addresses, photographs, voice recordings.
 It will also include expressions of opinion and indications of intentions about Data Subjects (and their own expressions of opinion/intentions).
 It will also cover information which on its own does not identify someone but which would identify them if put together with other information which we have or are likely to have in the future.